-- This would involve energy being put into the system as work and would result in a temperature change. - There is no way to get back to the original state of 15.2a without transferring work or heat across the boundary of the system. - Once the barrier is removed and the molecules distribute themselves over the Ω_f states, the reimposition of the boundary condition does not cause the system to spontaneously return to the initial state. - This is an irreversible process. - The groundwork has now been laid for the comparison of statistical mechanical and the thermodynamic descriptions of a spontaneous process.
+- This would involve energy being put into the system as work and would result in a temperature change. - There is no way to get back to the original state of 15.2a without transferring work or heat across the boundary of the system. - Once the barrier is removed and the molecules distribute themselves over the Ω_f states, the reimposition of the boundary condition does not cause the system to spontaneously return to the initial state. - This is an irreversible process. - The groundwork has now been laid for the comparison of statistical mechanical and the thermodynamic descriptions of a spontaneous process. - Consider a process in an isolated system that takes the system from an initial to a final state.

-- Consider a process in an isolated system that takes the system from an initial to a final state. - If this final state is such that the imposition or relaxation of constraints without the requirement of external work cannot recreate the initial state, the process is irreversible. - If the imposition or relaxation of constraints without external work recreates the initial state, the process is reversible. - For processes at constant energy and constant volume. - If some of the constraints defining an isolated system are relaxed, $\Omega_f \ge \Omega_i$ - If $\Omega_f = \Omega_i$, the systems of the ensemble are distributed over the same accessible states
+- If this final state is such that the imposition or relaxation of constraints without the requirement of external work cannot recreate the initial state, the process is irreversible. - If the imposition or relaxation of constraints without external work recreates the initial state, the process is reversible. - For processes at constant energy and constant volume. - If some of the constraints defining an isolated system are relaxed, $\Omega_f \geq \Omega_i$ - If $\Omega_f = \Omega_i$, the systems of the ensemble are distributed over the same accessible states before and after the constraint is relaxed. - The system is in equilibrium at all steps of the process and the transition $i \rightarrow f$ is reversible.

-- Continued: - before and after the constraint is relaxed.
-The system is in equilibrium at all steps of the process and the transition $i \rightarrow f$ is reversible. - If $\Omega_f > \Omega_i$, the transition $i \to f$ is irreversible. - In Chapter 13, a reversible process was defined in terms of intensive variables being continuous across the boundary of the system. - This involves the system being in contact with some reservoirs. - How is a reversible process defined for an isolated system, which by definition is not in contact with any reservoirs? - Consider the system illustrated in Figure 13.3.
+- If $\Omega_f > \Omega_i$, the transition $i \to f$ is irreversible. - In Chapter 13, a reversible process was defined in terms of intensive variables being continuous across the boundary of the system. - This involves the system being in contact with some reservoirs. - How is a reversible process defined for an isolated system, which by definition is not in contact with any reservoirs? - Consider the system illustrated in Figure 13.3. - The system is subdivided into two subsystems, separated by a movable piston upon which weights rest confining subsystem 1. - The weights can be moved by a pulley arrangement between the piston and a ledge at the same height.